+I just got to try Good Foods Guacamole and it absolutely slays all the other commercially prepared guacamole products out there, in my opinion!
 I love to share NEW product information!
-I just got to try Good Foods Guacamole and it absolutely slays all the other commercially prepared guacamole products out there, in my opinion!
 Let me tell you about my experience and share my honest opinion of Good Foods Guacamole.

 My husband retired in June and this is our first year we are Snow-birding.
 We are in Arizona right now and I’m not doing much cooking.
 I am using fresh prepared foods from grocery markets and doing as little preparation as I have to.
 I was offered the opportunity to try a variety of guacamoles from Good Foods Guacamole.
 With all the Mexican foods that are available in Arizona, I thought this is the perfect time and place to try something new.